Shreesh-125/Student-Professor-Portal/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Setup
+🚀 Project Setup
-Installation
+📥 Installation
-To set up the project locally, follow these steps:
+Follow these steps to set up the project locally:

-## 1. Frontend Setup
+🖼️ Frontend Setup
-Navigate to the frontend folder and install the dependencies:
+Navigate to the frontend folder: bash
+Copy code

-`cd frontend
+cd frontend
+Install the required dependencies: bash
+Copy code
-npm install`
+npm install

-## 2. Backend Setup
+🖥️ Backend Setup
-Navigate to the backend folder and install the dependencies:
+Navigate to the backend folder: bash
+Copy code

-`cd backend
+cd backend
+Install the required dependencies: bash
+Copy code
-npm install`
+npm install

 Also take a look on .gitignore